-6.3.4 Gas Procurement Costs for Generators Committed to Meet Reliability Needs production costs in the manner a generator facing economic competition would.
+6.3.4 Gas Procurement Costs for Generators Committed to Meet Reliability Needs

+NYISO expects Generators that receive a reliability commitment will procure fuel in a cost-effective manner and undertake reasonable efforts to minimize other incremental production costs in the manner a generator facing economic competition would.
 A reliability-committed Generator that seeks to recover the cost of gas with premium quality delivery service at a price that exceeds the timely interruptible market price will be required to show that it faced a sufficiently large risk of non-performance to justify paying for the higher-quality service.
 Generators' gas procurement procedures and gas costs for SRE commitments (or RT out-of-merit commitments) might differ from procurement procedures and costs for Day-Ahead commitments.
 Fuel cost difference should reflect the different timing of notification that the unit will likely be dispatched.